Managing a home

 Buying the freehold of a house

-If you’ve been the legal owner of a leasehold house for at least two years, you can request the freeholder to follow a formal procedure with strict timescales or informally ask if they’re willing to sell the freehold.
+If you’ve owned a leasehold house for at least two years, you usually have the legal right to buy the freehold.
+You can do this either formally through a statutory process with fixed timescales, or informally by negotiating directly with the freeholder.
 The latter option can help save you money and time.
 If you don’t agree the terms and price, try the formal route.

 In both cases, you’ll need the support of a freehold conveyancing specialist who can guide you through the process and help you purchase the freehold as soon as possible.